camilleanne/square-grid/README.md

 creates a square grid from an arbitrary polygon. the grid can cover, or be inclusive of, the polygon.

+Note: this library currently assumes you are using the viewport coordinate system coordinate space (e.g. top-left is 0,0) such as used for canvas or SVG.

-based on [@turf/square-grid](https://github.com/Turfjs/turf/tree/master/packages/turf-square-grid) but for use with arbitrary polygons, not just bounding boxes, and in Euclidean space, not Cartesian.
+based on [@turf/square-grid](https://github.com/Turfjs/turf/tree/master/packages/turf-square-grid) but for use with arbitrary polygons in the viewport coordinate system coordinate space, not just bounding boxes.
 For a square grid useful for geo applications, go to Turf.

 <img width="275" alt="screen shot 2017-08-08 at 12 18 12 pm" src="https://user-images.githubusercontent.com/3952537/29067962-1a81a3c6-7c35-11e7-8536-c382a841ed04.png"><img width="275" alt="screen shot 2017-08-08 at 12 17 42 pm" src="https://user-images.githubusercontent.com/3952537/29067963-1a9eb36c-7c35-11e7-8727-07ffed587aac.png">